suhai-yehuza/game-diary/tests/e2e/README.md

 # End-to-End Tests with Playwright

-This directory contains end-to-end tests for the Game Diary application using [Playwright](https://playwright.dev/).
+This directory contains end-to-end tests for the Placeholder application using [Playwright](https://playwright.dev/).

 ## Setup